-Are not a lawful permanent resident of the United States.

-Renounce your United States citizenship.
-Are wanted or under indictment for certain felonies.
-Have a conviction in military or civilian court for certain felonies.

-Have been adjudicated as a mental defective or committed to a mental institution.

-Are considered to pose a security threat as determined by the Transportation Security Administration.
+- Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been judged to be a mental defective or have been committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.

-The background check procedures vary from jurisdiction to jurisdiction.
-Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.
+We will give you all of the information you need to complete the required TSA background check procedures.